aamnah/notes/src/content/react/swr-vs-redux.md

 - Application state !== remote data from a server.
 Remote data should be in a cache, application state should be in state (React Context is fine)
 - Once you accept the above, you'll stop using Redux to store everything that comes back from the server (i.e. remote data)
 - Because you stopped making a client side copy of the server side data, you no longer have to worry about your state becoming stale
 - You can access the data from the SWR cache the same way you can access data from a store.
-Because SWR cahce is a global state object. (fyi, server side data is also called cache)
+Because SWR cahce is a global state object. (fyi, server side data is also called server cache)
 - You can use Axios with SWR, it will not force you to give it up.
 As a matter of fact, you can use any library you want for making HTTP requests
 - With SWR, you no longer have to worry about manually updating `error`, `loading`, `success` state and write reducers for them.
 SWR gives you these out of the box
 - SWR is only meant for reading data (GET), for other CRUD operations, you can [handle them outside SWR](https://github.com/vercel/swr/discussions/364#discussioncomment-24398)